-However, the ionization and excitation mechanisms of the \feii\ emission are very complex due to the low ionization potential of Fe$^0$ atom (7.9\,eV), the low energy levels of various excited sates of Fe$^+$ ion, and particularly the complexity of its atomic structure (see Baldwin et al. 2004, Collin \& Joly 2000 and references therein, Joly et al. 2008).
-Thus the conversion from \feii\ emission to iron abundance is not straightforward (e.g. Verner et al. 2004, Baldwin et al. 2004).
-Furthermore, it is possible that \feii\ emission of AGNs arises from a number of different sites with similarly suitable excitation conditions, including gaseous clouds gravitationally bound in the narrow-line and broad-line region (NLR and BLR), (the base of) outflows, and the surface of the accretion disk (AD) [see, e.g., Collin-Souffrin 1987 et seq., Murray \& Chiang 1997, Matsuoka et al. 2007, Zhang et al. 2007].
-This has already been hinted by the reverberation observations of \feii\ emission, particularly of its optical component, since the cross-correlation function appears to be flat-topped (Vestergarrd \& Peterson 2005, Kuehn et al. 2008; see also Kollatschny \& Welsh 2001, Wang et al. 2005).
-Therefore, to use of \feii\ emission as a proxy of Fe abundance and further as a cosmic clock requires a better understanding of its emission mechanism.
-In fact, it is well known that the \feii/\mgii\ ratios of QSOs at the same redshift have a rather large scatter (e.g. Iwamuro et al. 2004, Leighly \& Moore 2006).
+However, the ionization and excitation mechanisms of the \feii\ emission are very complex due to the low ionization potential of the Fe$^0$ atom (7.9\,eV), the low energy levels of the various excited states of Fe$^+$, and particularly the complexity of its atomic structure (see Baldwin et al. 2004; Collin \& Joly 2000 and references therein; Joly et al. 2008).
+Thus, the conversion from \feii\ emission to iron abundance is not straightforward (e.g., Baldwin et al. 2004; Verner et al. 2004).
+Furthermore, it is possible that \feii\ emission in AGNs arises from several different sites with similarly suitable excitation conditions, including gaseous clouds gravitationally bound in the BLR and narrow-line region (NLR), (the base of) outflows, and the surface of the accretion disk (see, e.g., Collin-Souffrin 1987; Murray \& Chiang 1997; Matsuoka et al. 2007; Zhang et al. 2007).
+This has already been hinted by the reverberation mapping observations of \feii\ emission, particularly of its optical component, since the cross-correlation function appears to be ill-defined, being broad and flat-topped (Vestergaard \& Peterson 2005; Kuehn et al. 2008; see also Kollatschny \& Welsh 2001; Wang et al. 2005).
+Therefore, to use \feii\ emission as a proxy to estimate Fe abundance and to constrain chemical evolution requires a better understanding of its origin and emission mechanisms.
+In fact, it is well known that the \feii/\mgii\ intensity ratios of QSOs at the same redshift have a rather large scatter (e.g., Dietrich et al. 2003; Iwamuro et al. 2004; Leighly \& Moore 2006).